Tuileries station: Access

+The station has one entrance and one exit, located on the south sidewalk of the Rue de Rivoli at its intersection with the Rue du Vingt-Neuf-Juillet.

-Each is decorated with a Guimard entrance listed as a historical monument by a decree of 29 May 1978.
+The two access points are situated on either side of an entrance gate to the Jardin des Tuileries.
+They are decorated with a Guimard entrance listed as a historical monument by a decree of 29 May 1978.

 Station layout

 Platforms

 Tuileries is a standard configuration station.
 It has two platforms separated by the metro tracks.
 The ceiling consists of a metal deck, the beams of which, silver in color, are supported by vertical walls.
 Since the introduction of the six-car train line in the 1960s, a 15-meter-long crypt, the ceiling of which rests on closely spaced pillars, extends the platform to its western end.

 The decoration of the platforms, created for the centenary of the Metro and line 1, is "cultural" evoking the cultural history of the Metro in relation to that of the twentieth century thanks to thematic panels illustrated with iconic images by decades.
 The lighting is indirect, projected onto the walls and the vaults of the ceiling above the platforms.
 The beveled white ceramic tiles only cover the tunnel outlets, the outlets of the corridors and the walls under the crypt.
 The vault of the crypt is painted white, while its columns are covered with small flat white ceramic tiles laid vertically.
 The advertising frames are metallic and the name of the station is written in Parisine font on enamelled plates.
 The platforms are equipped with wooden slatted benches as well as platform screen doors.